-- (a) act in the absence of any person who has been given a notice under section 20725 or some other reasonable notice; and - (b) receive evidence on oath or by statutory declaration; and - (c) adjourn the inquiry; and - (d) disregard any defect, error, omission or insufficiency in a document.

-(2) A member of the board may administer an oath to a person appearing as a witness before the inquiry.
+- (b) receive evidence on oath or by statutory declaration; and - (c) adjourn the inquiry; and - (d) disregard any defect, error, omission or insufficiency in a document. - (2) A member of the board may administer an oath to a person appearing as a witness before the inquiry.